Saint Thomas, Apostle – Readings

 Jesus then says:

-Have you come to believe because you have seen me?
-Blessed are those who have not seen and have believed.
+Have you believed because you have seen me?
+Blessed are those who have not seen and yet have come to believe.

 Two comments can be made.
 First, Thomas in fact went beyond what he was seeing.
-He saw the Risen Jesus but he addressed him as God.
-That was something which went beyond just seeing; it was a statement of faith.
+He saw the Risen Jesus, but he addressed him as God.
+That was something which went beyond just seeing – it was a statement of faith.

 Second, the rest of the statement is addressed to us.
 None of us has ever seen the Risen Jesus, but we firmly believe that he did rise from the dead and is in glory with the Father.
 It is on the basis of that act of faith that our Christian life is founded.

-In the Risen Jesus, we are “being built together into a dwelling place of God”.
-We, as Paul says elsewhere, the Temple of the Lord, the Body of Christ, his visible presence on earth.
-A huge privilege and a huge responsibility for each one of us.
-As Jesus once said:
+We, as Paul says elsewhere, are the Temple of the Lord, the Body of Christ, his visible presence on earth.
+This is both a huge privilege and a huge responsibility for each one of us.
+We remember that Jesus once said:

+But we also believe that whenever someone looks at us, they should also see Jesus.
 This is the faith that Jesus spoke of to Thomas.
 Are we really aware of this?

 Comments Off on Saint Thomas, Apostle – Readings